falcosecurity/falco-website/content/en/docs/event-sources/enable-event-sources.md

 Likewise, this also means that passing `--enable-source=syscall` won't have an effect on Falco unless a plugin with event source capability had been already enabled.
 {{% /alert %}}

-{{% alert title="Offline Captures" color="primary" %}}
+{{% alert title="Capture Files" color="primary" %}}
-Offline captures based on trace files are not affected by this logic.
+This logic does not apply when Falco is reproducing events from a capture file.
 In that case, Falco is capable of processing events coming from different event sources out of the box with no additional configuration.
 {{% /alert %}}

 ### Plugins Implementing the `syscall` Source